Take a Look at the Top 20 Logistics Companies 3Q 2023

 During the third quarter of 2023, sales of major firms listed in the Multilatina Ranking show signs of slowing down.
 The count of companies that achieved sales exceeding $500 million and exhibited over 30% growth decreased to 16, down from 22 in the previous quarter.
 Notably, growth champions are primarily...

 The most profitable companies in Latin America

-The Latin Trade Profitability Drivers Index 2Q 2023 Over 180 listed companies in Latin America with more than $300 million in revenues made it to the Latin Trade’s Profitability Drivers Index for the second quarter of 2023.
-Brazilian Oil & Gas Comgás takes the first spot as...
+The Latin Trade Profitability Drivers Index 1Q 2023 Over 180 listed companies in Latin America with more than $300 million in revenues made it to the Latin Trade’s Profitability Drivers Index for the first quarter of 2023.
+The Mexican Personal Care subsidiary of Kimberly Clark takes the first spot as...

 No love for the Left: a column by John Price